William Marriott (engineer): North Norfolk Railway

 A section of the M&GN railway formerly run by Marriott has been preserved by volunteers as the North Norfolk Railway, popularly known as the Poppy Line.
 This organisation also runs the William Marriott Museum which is located at Holt station.
 The museum houses railway artifacts relating to Marriott and the M&GN railway.

 Legacy

-The Marriott's Way a long distance footpath that follows the route of two former (M&GN) lines in Norfolk takes its name from him.
+Marriott's Way, a long distance footpath that follows the route of two former (M&GN) lines in Norfolk, takes its name from him.

-Thorpe Marriott a residential development at Taverham bears his name.
+Thorpe Marriott, a residential development at Taverham, bears his name.